Onaquaga: Population

 Onaquaga was originally home to members of the Oneida tribe, one of the Five Nations of the Iroquois Confederacy.
 The Iroquoian-speaking Tuscarora people joined in outlying settlements when they migrated north from South Carolina and became the Sixth Nation of the confederacy in 1722.
 In 1753, Nanticoke refugees from Virginia also moved into the village.
 That same year, Reverend Gideon Hawley established an Indian mission in the village.
 The establishment of the mission led to an increase in population of Christianized Indians living in and about the village, both those from the area and those who migrated from elsewhere.

 Following the 1768 Treaty of Fort Stanwix, Mohawks were forced north and west and a number settled in Onaquaga, just west of the treaty line.
 They were prosperous, had some cattle and poultry, gardens, and fruit trees.
 Many of the inhabitants were Christians.
 By the time of the American Revolution, representatives from all of the Six Nations, a group of Algonquian-speaking Lenape people, and also a number of Loyalists lived in Onaquaga, a total population of about 400.

-In 1778 during the Revolution, Joseph Brant used Onaquaga as a base for raids on New York and Pennsylvania frontier communities.
-Captain Jacob (Scott) of the Saponi (Catawba) helped Brant try to hold back the community from participating in the Cherry Valley Massacre.
+In October 1778 during the Revolutionary War, Joseph Brant used Onaquaga as a base for raids on New York and Pennsylvania frontier communities.
 In retaliation the Americans organized a raid commanded by Lieutenant Colonel William Butler.
 Faced with superior forces the inhabitants abandoned the town, which was then burned by the Americans.
+The following year, Captain Jacob (Scott) of the Saponi (Catawba), who had resided at Onaguaga, helped Brant try to restrain the Seneca during the Cherry Valley massacre.